OpenDSA/OpenDSA/RST/en/Glossary.rst

       that hold indexing information to define the layout of the file system.

-   image space decomposition
+   image-space decomposition
-      A from of :term:`key space decomposition` where the :term:`key space` splitting points is predetermined (typically by splitting in half).
+      A from of :term:`key-space decomposition` where the :term:`key space` splitting points is predetermined (typically by splitting in half).
       For example, a :term:`Huffman coding tree` splits the letters